 Driving Through the Carpathian Mountains from Gura Humorului to Sighişoara

 The next stage of our trip was from Gura Humorului in northeastern Romania near the Ukrainian border, to Sighişoara in central Romania, in the region of Transylvania.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.
 The only portion of the entire route from Athens to Paris that we did not cover by train was the short connection between Ploieşti to Braşov, although we much more than made up the missing distance by going by train from Bucharest through Ploieşti to Gura Humorului.

 We continued in the rental car we had picked up in Suceava, west from Gura Humorului across the Carpathian Mountains along a road frequently ranked in various "Top Ten Drives" in the world.